Analysis EngineOpen Source

 What is tracely360?

-tracely360 is a local knowledge-graph engine that transforms folders of code, documentation, images, and media into queryable, interactive knowledge graphs.
-Instead of reading raw files, your AI coding assistant works with a structured graph that reveals relationships, dependencies, and architectural patterns that weren't visible before.
+tracely360 is an open-source local knowledge-graph engine that transforms folders of code, documentation, images, and media into queryable, interactive knowledge graphs for AI coding assistants.

 Core Capabilities